Global Health Updates: Outbreaks of Diphtheria, Dengue, and Measles Alongside Policy Shifts

 A health official stated that rising temperatures and the rainy season could create mosquito breeding grounds, increasing outbreak risks from undiagnosed imported cases.
 The official noted the situation is preventable and currently under control, but vigilance is needed given the disease's presence in Southeast Asia and nearby areas.

-> "The first local dengue fever case proved the existence of possibly undiagnosed cases in Hong Kong in which people were bitten by mosquitoes. " — A health official (April 22, 2026).
+“The first local dengue fever case proved the existence of possibly undiagnosed cases in Hong Kong in which people were bitten by mosquitoes.
+They infected the mosquitoes, which then spread the virus, indicating a risk of local transmission.”

 Outbreak in Sudan A measles surge in Sudan's Darfur and Kordofan regions has led to emergency vaccination drives amid rising infections and child deaths.
 In North Kordofan, 994 cases were recorded, including 905 in Sheikan locality, with 646 in displacement camps.